c4tom/DreamDevBox/docs/vhost-gen/virtual-host-templates.rst

 Template files
 --------------

-By default, vhost-gen templates are located within the Devilbox root directory under ``cfg/vhost-gen/``.
+By default, vhost-gen templates are located within the DreamDevBox root directory under ``cfg/vhost-gen/``.
-The templates file names are suffixed with ``-example-<type>`` and are absolutely identical to what is shipped inside each Devilbox web server Docker container.
+The templates file names are suffixed with ``-example-<type>`` and are absolutely identical to what is shipped inside each DreamDevBox web server Docker container.

 .. note::
    Also note that nginx stable and nginx mainline share the same template as their configuration